Feline Skin Infection

 Ringworm can be diagnosed with a fungal culture and examination of the culture under the microscope and an examination of the skin under a special light called a "Wood's lamp."

-Natural remedies such as Ring-Ex which are formulated to support cats with ringworm in addition to cat dry and flaky skin, can help to speed healing and reduce the severity of symptoms by supporting the body's natural ability to fight disease.
-The use of a gentle skin topical to keep the skin clean such as Clenzor can also be of help prior to the administration of any prescription products.
+A treatment pack such as Pet's Best is formulated to cure ringworm treat dry and flaky skin, speed healing and reduce the severity of symptoms.
+The use of a gentle skin topical to keep the skin clean such as VPS can also be of help prior to the administration of any prescription products.

 Your veterinarian will retest your cat after 3 weeks and then again soon after to see if the ringworm has gone away.
 Treatment usually lasts for a period of 30 days including 2x treatments a week of the dip.